Abelian Duality for Generalised Maxwell Theories: Fourier Duality for Polynomial Observables

-\item A source term attached to a linear observable $\OO$ receives weight $i / 2R^2$. \end{itemize} From a path integral perspective, these terms have natural interpretations.
+From a path integral perspective, these terms have natural interpretations.
 The Fourier transform of $\OO$ can be thought of as the expectation value of an observable of form $\OO e^{i \langle a, \wt a \rangle}$ where $a$ is a field and $\wt a$ is its Fourier dual variable.
 Alternatively, this can be thought of as a functional derivative of an exponential of form $e^{- S(a) + i \langle a, \wt a \rangle}$.
 The propagator terms arise from applying a functional derivative to the action term, while the source terms arise from applying it to the second term, implementing the Fourier dual.
 The Hodge star in the source term arises from the specific pairing in the $p$-form theory, namely the $L^2$ pairing $\int a \wedge \ast \wt a$.

 \begin{example} To demonstrate the idea, we compute the Fourier dual observable to $\OO^4$ for $\OO$ a linear smeared observable.
 There is one term with no propagator edges and four sources, six with one propagator edge and two sources, and three with two propagator edges and no sources.
 The dual is therefore